 One cube (one cubic inch) of cheddar cheese contains about 69 calories.
 That is about 5 percent of an 80-pound German Shepherd’s daily intake.
 If fed sparingly, this is not necessarily a problem, but what about your 5-pound Yorkshire Terrier?
 What would a single cube of cheese do to him?

 If your 5-pound Yorkie needs one-half cup of Hills Active Longevity a day, that is only a total of 182 calories.
-Ten percent of his diet is 18 calories.
-That one cube of cheese is nearly four times the amount of recommended calories –- about the same as eating a Big Mac for us.
+Ten percent of their diet is 18 calories.
+That one cube of cheese is nearly four times the amount of recommended calories: about the same as eating a Big Mac for us.

 On the other hand, one-half cup of sliced cucumbers contains only 8 calories, and one medium-sized carrot contains only 25 calories.
 You can also consider using cooked asparagus and cooked green beans as low-calorie treats.